 Lordosis, scoliosis and kyphosis cause an abnormal curvature in the spine.
 The abnormal curvature puts pressure on the tendons, muscles, ligaments and vertebrae, resulting to poor posture and pain.

 Treatment for low back pain

-Measures for low back pain must be performed for the initial 72 hours after the pain started.
+Perform measures for low back pain during the initial 72 hours after the pain starts.
 In case the pain persists after 72 hours of treatment, it is best to consult a doctor.